quale-quest/sql-mvc/Install.md

 #Enjoy
 Open our browser to localhost:3000 and view the demo app

-Edit and play with the demo page : /Quale/Standard/Home/Guest/Dashboard/Dashboard-Include.quicc the changes you make will automatically be updated to your browser.
+Edit and play with the demo page : /Quale/Standard/Home/Guest/MainMenu/02_Demos/10_todo_mvc.quicc the changes you make will automatically be updated to your browser.

-Compiler error output can be viewd by pressing ctrl-q in the application page.
+Compiler error output can be viewed by pressing ctrl-q in the application page.
 And it will be on the console running the ./dev_server.sh and also in the file: output/error_log.json